dreamplayerzhang/vcbld/README.md

 }
 ```
 Notice that it contains absolute paths!
-The first 2 variables are the paths of the C and C++ compilers.
-The default compilers for macOS X is clang, while for linux it would be gcc and g++ respectively.
-On windows, the default compiler is the MinGW gcc.
+The first 2 variables are the paths of the C and C++ compilers. vcbld lets you choose the default compiler for your project when you start a new project or when you set one up.
 The vcpkgDirectory variable is the parent directory of the vcpkg executable you wish to choose for your project and the current instance of the vcbld executable.
 It defaults to the vcpkg path to which the vcbld executable was added.

 The architecture depends on the host operating system.
 You can check the vcpkg triplet documentation [here.](https://github.com/Microsoft/vcpkg/blob/master/docs/users/triplets.md)